tarantool/doc/doc/reference/reference_sql/sql_plus_lua.rst

 A great deal of functionality is not specifically part of Tarantool's SQL feature, but is part of the Tarantool Lua application server and DBMS.
-Here we will give examples so it is clear where to look in other sections of the Tarantool manual.
+Here are some examples so it is clear where to look in other sections of the Tarantool manual.

 NoSQL :ref:`"spaces" <index-box_space>` can be accessed as SQL ``"tables"``, and vice versa.
 For example, suppose a table has been created with |br|